Model Rocket Information

 How to Build a Model Rocket.

-NAR volunteers have produced 9 pages of excellent basic tutorial material on how to build a model rocket and a 45-minute instructional video for rocketeers of all ages on all the steps and techniques involved in building and flying a basic model rocket.
-This instructional video has been divided into six short segments of 4 to 9 minutes duration and posted online by the NAR’s TARC partners, the Aerospace Industries Association on their YouTube site.
+NAR volunteers have produced nine pages of excellent tutorial material on how to build a model rocket and a 45-minute instructional video for rocketeers of all ages on all the steps and techniques involved in building and flying a model rocket.
+This instructional video has been divided into six short segments of 4 – 9 minutes in duration and posted online by the NAR’s TARC partners, the Aerospace Industries Association on their YouTube site.
 The six segments are:

 Part 1: How Model Rockets Work